Carter Harrison IV: Early life and career

-He was a member of many organizations including the Freemasons, Knights Templar, Society of the Cincinnati, Sons of the Revolution, Sons of the American Revolution, Society of Colonial Wars, Veterans of Foreign Wars, American Legion, and the Military Order of the World Wars.
+Harrison's father, Carter Harrison III, served as mayor of Chicago and was assassinated in October 1893.

+Harrison received his early education in Chicago, before finishing in Saxe-Altenburg, Germany.
+He attended college in Chicago at the College of St. Ignatius, graduating in its class of 1881.
+He attended the Yale Law School, receiving his law degree in 1883.

-Like his father, Carter Harrison Sr., Harrison gained election to five terms as Chicago's mayor.
-Educated in Saxe-Altenburg, Germany, Harrison returned to Chicago to help his brother run the Chicago Times, which their father bought in 1891.
-He had been a practicing lawyer before joining his family in running the Chicago Times in 1891.
+Harrison practiced as a lawyer for five years, before returning to Chicago to help his brother Preston run the Chicago Times (which their father bought in 1891).
 Under the Harrisons the paper became a resolute supporter of the Democratic Party, and was the only local newspaper to support the Pullman strikers in the mid-1890s.
-Harrison served as the newspapers editor.
-He stopped working at the newspaper in 1895.
+Harrison served as the newspaper's managing editor, while his brother served as its business manager.
+The family sold the newspaper after the 1894 Pullman Strike, and Harrison stopped working there in 1895.
+The newspaper was soon merged with the Chicago Herald to form the Chicago Times-Herald.
+After leaving the newspaper industry, Harrison entered the real estate industry and saw success.

+Political career

+Similarly to his father, Harrison IV won election to five terms as Chicago's mayor.

 First mayoralty

 Harrison was first elected mayor in the 1897 Chicago mayoral election.
 He would win election to three consecutive additional two-year terms in 1899, 1901, and 1903.

 Harrison was sworn in as mayor on April 15, 1897.

 Like his father, Harrison did not believe in trying to legislate morality.
 As mayor, Harrison believed that Chicagoans' two major desires were to make money and to spend it.
 During his administrations, Chicago's vice districts blossomed, and special maps were printed to enable tourists to find their way from brothel to brothel.
-The name of one Chicago saloon-keeper of the time supposedly entered the English language as a term for a strong or laced drink intended to render unconsciousness: Mickey Finn.
+The name of one Chicago saloon-keeper of the time entered the English language as a term for a strong or laced drink intended to render unconsciousness: Mickey Finn.

+In the late-1890s, Altgeld aligned himself with the free silver and William Jennings Bryan-aligned wings of the national Democratic party.
+Harrison was speculated as a potential candidate for his party's 1900 presidential nomination.